joelkaret/CarrotBotJS/readme.md

 CarrotBotJS is a Discord bot built with Node.js and `discord.js`.
 It powers a mix of fun utilities, admin helpers, scheduled events, and integrations with MongoDB and the Hypixel API.

+It is a personal bot consisting of features meant for me and friends - but could be useful for others.
+It has a Hypixel Paintball discord pinger when player counts reach a certain level.
+It has a Hypixel Bedwars winstreak leaderboard system (for the Skillless Guild).

 ## Overview

 -   Bot commands organized by category (Admin, Fun, Skillless-Leaderboard)